Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 How much do new-build houses cost in Tanzania as of 2026?

-New-build houses in Tanzania carry a premium of 15% to 35% over comparable older resale houses because buyers pay extra for reliable utility setups, modern layouts, secure parking, and fewer surprises with title or permits.
+New-build houses in Tanzania carry a premium of about 15% to 35% over comparable older houses in the same area, because buyers are paying for reliable utility setups, modern security features, proper permits, and fewer title complications, all of which matter even more if you are a foreign buyer managing from abroad.

 How much do houses with land cost in Tanzania as of 2026?